learn-co-students/nyc-mhtn-web-051418/46-redux/README.md

 _Our Pain Points_

+State issues
-- passing state
+- managing state
-- routing
+- fairly large state
-- having objects that need to be mapped to render things
-- console logging (when and where)
-- debuggers are liars
+- keeping track of when things were rendering
+- passing down many levels just to change something
+- multiple components responding to the same state
+- sibling components triggers changes
+- different pieces of state in different levels
+- instances with independent state

 _Common Pain Points_ (as said by others)